What is Inbound Marketing?

 For a long period of time, Marketing relied on an array of traditional methods: Print advertising through magazines, newspapers, billboards, brochures, Direct Sales through cold-calling and face-to-mace meetings, alongside Radio and Television Marketing.

 With the rise of the Internet and the Digital Era, however, many businesses and entrepreneurs are vying for a new Marketing solution.
-This is where the concept of INBOUND MARKETING comes in.
+This is where the concept of Inbound Marketing comes in.
+But what is Inbound Marketing really?
+Let us explain.

 What is Inbound Marketing?